awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Choose **Next**\.

 1. On the **Configure advanced settings** page, provide additional information that RDS needs to launch the MySQL DB instance\.
 The table shows settings for an example DB instance\.
-Specify your DB instance information, then choose **Launch DB Instance**\.
+Specify your DB instance information, then choose **Create database**\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html)

-1. Choose **Launch DB instance**\.
+1. Choose **Create database**\.

 1. Choose **View DB instance details**\.